PathwayCommons/about/README.md

 # about

 Need information about [Pathway Commons](http://www.pathwaycommons.org/)?
-You've come to the right place.
-Here's where you'll find information about tools, tutorials, and other helpful resources that are available.
+Here's where you'll find  tools, tutorials, and other helpful resources.

 ## Overview
 Detailed and comprehensive pathway information is a key element for understanding human genetic variation and disease and will enable genomic medicine to move towards diagnosis and therapy in a patient-specific context.
 Large data initiatives at the NIH and in the wider health care community can leverage the vast biological knowledge captured in pathway resources to better organize and analyze their data.

 Pathway Commons is a convenient single point of access for all publicly accessible pathway information.
 In close coordination with database teams and NHGRI staff, we aim to provide for the efficient exchange of pathway data; aggregation and integration into a shared public information store; distribution in a value-added form as aggregated data sets and as context-tailored data feeds; and availability to the end-user in the context of domain-specific portals, such as genetics, genomics, personalized medicine, model organism and bioinformatics web portals, exploiting advanced internet web service technology.

 Pathway Commons was originally developed at the [Memorial Sloan Kettering Cancer Center](https://www.mskcc.org/) and the [University of Toronto](https://www.utoronto.ca/).
-The Pathway Commons team is a collaboration between the [Bader Lab](http://baderlab.org/) at the University of Toronto and the [Sander Lab](http://sanderlab.org/) at the cBio Center for Information Biology, [Dana-Farber Cancer Institute](http://www.dana-farber.org/) and the Computational biology collaboratory at [Harvard Medical School](http://hms.harvard.edu/).
+The Pathway Commons team is a collaboration between the [Bader lab](http://baderlab.org/) at the University of Toronto, the [Sander lab](http://sanderlab.org/) at the [Dana-Farber Cancer Institute](http://www.dana-farber.org/) and  [Harvard Medical School](http://hms.harvard.edu/), and the [Demir lab](https://www.ohsu.edu/xd/education/schools/school-of-medicine/departments/computational-biology/people.cfm) at [Oregon Health & Science University](https://www.ohsu.edu/).

 ## People